On the Diversity and Coded Modulation Design of Fluid Antenna Systems: Port Combining with Coded Modulation

 \section{Port Combining with Coded Modulation}

 In the previous section, we have derived outage probability expressions for FA port selection, where the best port is scheduled for reception.
-In this section, we consider coded modulation design and analysis for FA port combining, in which all the ports of the FA are used for reception.
+Here, we consider coded modulation design and analysis for FA port combining, in which all the ports of the FA are used for reception.
 Although it results in higher receiver complexity, this combining method is superior to port selection as it exploits all the available resources, i.e. the FA ports.
 Based on a bound on the diversity order, we propose a low-complexity scheme through which the channel decoder can collect some amount of diversity at no additional complexity, while the remaining diversity is collected by the demodulator.
+Since the focus of this section is on the coded modulation design, we ignore any delays and imperfections due to the channel estimation.